kathyqat/etch-a-sketch/README.md

 1. I was going to remove the class 'hover' for each div, but I thought it would be cleaner code if I didn't keep re-assigning the squares nodelist.
 2. I left in the original code to simply draw with black, to show that I did achieve the basic project expectation.
 3. I'm very glad that filter: brightness() exists, because otherwise I would have to convert rgb() to hsl() (background-color values are given in rgb() upon inspection).
 That has some math and conditionals involved, which I'm too lazy to deal with right now.

+The first two comments are from my code review with the awesome Kostia Arlouski.
+It's extremely helpful for me to know standard coding practices, clarification, and how my code is in comparison to other students.